nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 Programming the BICR
 ====================

-The Board Information Configuration Registers (BICR) are non-volatile memory (NVM) registers that contain information on how the nRF54H20 SoC must interact with other board elements, including the information about the power and clock delivery to the SoC.
+The Board Information Configuration Registers (BICR) are non-volatile memory (NVM) registers that contain information on how the nRF54H20 SoC must interact with other board elements, including information about power and clock delivery to the SoC.
 To prepare the nRF54H20 DK for first use, you must manually program the values of the BICR using a precompiled BICR binary file (:file:`bicr.hex`).

 1. Download the `BICR new binary file`_.
 #.
 Connect the nRF54H20 DK to your computer using the **DEBUGGER** port on the DK.

 .. note::
-   On MacOS, connecting the DK might cause a popup containing the message ``“Disk Not Ejected Properly`` to repeatedly appear on screen.
+   On MacOS, connecting the DK might cause a popup containing the message ``“Disk Not Ejected Properly`` to appear repeatedly on screen.
    To disable this, run ``JLinkExe``, then run ``MSDDisable`` in the J-Link Commander interface.

 #.
 List all the connected development kits to see their serial number (matching the one on the DK's sticker)::